 - Started the Quality Enhancement Research Initiative to help translate research results into clinical practice for conditions prevalent among Veterans.

-- Established first centers of excellence for hepatitis C research and care
+- Established first centers of excellence (now resource centers) for hepatitis C research and care.

-- Identified the gene that causes Werner's syndrome, a disease marked by premature aging.
+- Identified the gene that causes Werner syndrome, a disease marked by premature aging.

 - Developed clinical practice guidelines on cholesterol screening for the American College of Physicians.

 - Found that an implantable insulin pump offers better blood sugar control, weight control, and quality of life for adult-onset diabetes than multiple daily injections.